Structural Text Segmentation of Legal Documents: Related Work

 \subsection{Text Segmentation}

-Text segmentation is the task of dividing a document into multi-paragraph discourse units that are topically coherent, with the cut-off point usually indicating a change in topic~\cite{DBLP:conf/acl/Hearst94,DBLP:conf/acl/UtiyamaI01}.
+Text Segmentation is the task of dividing a document into a multi-paragraph discourse unit that is topically coherent, with the cut-off point usually indicating a change in topic~\cite{DBLP:conf/acl/Hearst94,DBLP:conf/acl/UtiyamaI01}.
 Although the task itself dates back to 1994~\cite{DBLP:conf/acl/Hearst94}, most existing text segmentation datasets are small and limit their scope to sentences (predicting whether two sentences discuss the same topic or not).
-The most common one is by Choi~\cite{DBLP:conf/anlp/Choi00}, containing only $920$ synthesized passages from the Brown corpus.
-Choi's method C99 is a probabilistic algorithm measuring similarity via term overlap.
-GraphSeg~\cite{DBLP:conf/starsem/GlavasNP16} is an unsupervised graph method that segments documents using a semantic relatedness graph of the document.
+The most common dataset is by Choi~\cite{DBLP:conf/anlp/Choi00}, containing only $920$ synthesized passages from the Brown corpus.
+Choi's method (C99) is a probabilistic algorithm measuring similarity via term overlap.
+GraphSeg~\cite{DBLP:conf/starsem/GlavasNP16} is an unsupervised graph method that segments documents using a semantic relatedness graph of a document.
 GraphSeg is also evaluated on a small set of $5$ manually-segmented political manifestos from the Manifesto project\footnote{\url{https://manifestoproject.wzb.eu}}.
-Another class of methods are topic-based document segmentations, which are statistical models that find latent topic assignments that reflect the underlying structure of the document~\cite{DBLP:journals/ml/BeefermanBL99,DBLP:conf/cikm/BrantsCT02,DBLP:conf/naacl/ChenBBK09,DBLP:conf/interspeech/DharanipragadaFMRW99,DBLP:journals/ipm/MisraYCJ11,riedl12_acl}.
+Another class of methods are topic-based document segmentations, which are statistical models that find latent topic assignments reflecting the underlying structure of the document~\cite{DBLP:journals/ml/BeefermanBL99,DBLP:conf/cikm/BrantsCT02,DBLP:conf/naacl/ChenBBK09,DBLP:conf/interspeech/DharanipragadaFMRW99,DBLP:journals/ipm/MisraYCJ11,riedl12_acl}.
 TopicTiling~\cite{riedl12_acl} performs best among this family of methods and uses LDA to detect topic shifts, with computing similarities between adjacent blocks based on their term frequency vectors.
 Brants et al.~\cite{DBLP:conf/cikm/BrantsCT02} follow a similar approach but employ PLSA~\cite{DBLP:journals/sigir/Hofmann17} to compute the estimated word distributions.
-Another noteworthy approach based on Bayesian topic models is from Chen et al.~\cite{DBLP:conf/naacl/ChenBBK09}, where they constrain latent topic assignments to reflect the underlying organization of document topics.
+Another noteworthy approach based on Bayesian topic models is by Chen et al.~\cite{DBLP:conf/naacl/ChenBBK09}, where they constrain latent topic assignments to reflect the underlying organization of document topics.
 They also publish a test dataset with $218$ Wikipedia articles about cities and chemical elements.
-A hiearchical Bayesian approach was proposed by Du et al.~\cite{DBLP:conf/naacl/DuBJ13}, which performs on par with TopicTiling on the Choi dataset.
-The only previous paragraph-based dataset available is the segmentation of a medical textbook which was utilized by Eisenstein and Barzilay, who propose another Bayesian approach called Bayeseg~\cite{DBLP:conf/emnlp/EisensteinB08}.
-Unfortuantely, their dataset consists of a total of 227 chapters with similar structure only.